dkaslovsky/ElasticBatch/README.md

 [![Python 3.8](https://img.shields.io/badge/python-3.8-blue.svg)](https://www.python.org/downloads/release/python-380/)

 ## Overview
-An efficient pattern when processing data bound for [Elasticsearch](https://www.elastic.co/products/elasticsearch) is to collect data records ("documents") in a buffer to be bulk-inserted into Elasticsearch in a single batch.  `ElasticBatch` provides this functionality to ease the overhead and reduce the code involved in inserting large batches or streams of data into Elasticsearch.
-In particular, `ElasticBatch` makes it easy to efficiently insert batches of data in the form of Python dictionaries or [pandas](https://pandas.pydata.org/) [DataFrames](https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html#dataframe) into Elasticsearch.
+`ElasticBatch` makes it easy to efficiently insert batches of data in the form of Python dictionaries or [pandas](https://pandas.pydata.org/) [DataFrames](https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html#dataframe) into Elasticsearch.
+An efficient pattern when processing data bound for [Elasticsearch](https://www.elastic.co/products/elasticsearch) is to collect data records ("documents") in a buffer to be bulk-inserted in batches.  `ElasticBatch` provides this functionality to ease the overhead and reduce the code involved in inserting large batches or streams of data into Elasticsearch.

+`ElasticBatch` has been tested with Elasticsearch 7.x, but _should_ work with earlier versions.

 ## Features
-`ElasticBatch` implements the following features (see [Usage](#usage) for examples and more details):
+`ElasticBatch` implements the following features (see [Usage](#usage) for examples and more details) that allow a user to:
 - Work with documents as lists of dicts or as rows of pandas DataFrames
 - Add documents to a buffer that will automatically flush (insert its contents to Elasticsearch) when it is full
 - Handle all interaction with and configuration of the underlying Elasticsearch client while remaining configurable by the user if so desired